 Sisterhood Agenda is now accepting mentees for mentoring.

-Contact us to schedule your mentoring session with a Sisterhood Advisor.
+BOOK NOW to schedule your mentoring session with a Sisterhood Advisor.

 Mentoring makes a difference.
 Long-term mentoring relationships between a more experienced or more knowledgeable person and a less experienced or less knowledgeable person have been shown to: